martinvonz/jj/docs/bookmarks.md

 pull from the remote (e.g. `jj git fetch`).
 The conflict resolution will also propagate to the local bookmark (which was presumably also conflicted).

+## Ease of use

+The use of bookmarks is frequent in some workflows, for example, when interacting with Git repositories containing branches.
+To this end, one-letter shortcuts have been implemented, both for the `jj bookmark` command itself through an alias (as `jj b`), and for its subcommands.
+For example, `jj bookmark create BOOKMARK-NAME` can be abbreviated as `jj b c BOOKMARK-NAME`.

 [design]: design/tracking-branches.md